Database Manager Salary

-Database Managers seem to require a rather large skill set.
-Most notably, facility with Oracle, Microsoft SQL Server, and PL/SQL are correlated to pay that is significantly above average, leading to increases of 112 percent, 63 percent, and 42 percent, respectively.
-At the other end of the pay range are skills like Windows Operating System General Use, Microsoft Office, and HTML.
+Database Managers report using a large range of skills on the job.
+Most notably, facility with Oracle, Microsoft SQL Server, and PL/SQL are correlated to pay that is significantly above average, leading to increases of 92 percent, 46 percent, and 35 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Windows Operating System General Use, Raiser's Edge Fundraising Software, and Microsoft Office.
 The majority of those who know Database Management & Reporting also know Microsoft Office and SQL.

 Pay by Experience Level for Database Manager

 Pay Difference by Location

-Boston offers some of the highest pay in the country for Database Managers, 118 percent above the national average, Boston offers a comfortable salary for those in this profession.
-Database Managers can also look forward to large paychecks in cities like Atlanta (+42 percent), Houston (+35 percent), Dallas (+34 percent), and San Francisco (+21 percent).
-Database Managers in Denver take home the lowest salaries, earning a whopping 26 percent less than the national average by 22 percent, proving that geography overwhelmingly affects the pay scale for those in this field.
-Not at the bottom but still paying below the median are employers in Portland and Seattle (8 percent lower and 6 percent lower, respectively).
+Boston is home to an above-average pay rate for Database Managers, 107 percent higher than the national average, Boston offers a comfortable salary for those in this profession.
+Database Managers can also look forward to large paychecks in cities like Atlanta (+35 percent), Houston (+28 percent), Dallas (+27 percent), and San Francisco (+17 percent).
+Database Managers in Denver take home the lowest salaries, earning a whopping 26 percent less than the national average to be exact.
+Location appears to be a major driving force in pay for those in this profession.
+Not at the bottom but still paying below the median are employers in Columbus and Seattle (22 percent lower and 19 percent lower, respectively).

 Related Job Salaries